kadave01/HYCOS/README.md

 501 ##Number of heat exchange steps in the recuperator [-]
 ```

-The values preceeding `##` can be changed in accordance with the user requirements.
+The values preceding `##` can be changed in accordance with the user's requirements.

 <ins>**Important note:**</ins>

-Please ensure to provide the parameters in the stated units/format  and in the same sequence as given in the sample `..\source\input.dat` file to avoid compilation errors and/or invalid results.
+Please ensure to provide the parameters in the stated units/format  and the same sequence as given in the sample `..\source\input.dat` file to avoid compilation errors and/or invalid results.

 ### Output file
 The `..\source\output.dat` will have the following format.